TheintThinzarAung/Data-Analysis-Projects/Titanic Project/README.md

 - **`data/`**
   Contains the raw dataset (`titanic.csv`).
 - **`notebooks/`**
-  Jupyter Notebooks detailing the analysis, visualizations, and model-building steps.
+  Jupyter Notebooks detailing the analysis, visualizations.
 - **`README.md`**
   Overview of the Titanic project (this file).